 Benefits:

-• Reducing inflammation caused by alcohol which can relieve inflamed tissues throughout the body and even improve skin appearance.
+- Reducing alcohol-induced inflammation can relieve inflamed tissues throughout the body and even improve skin appearance.

 Side Effects